git-harry/cookbook-cloudmonitoring/README.md

 }
 ```

-This would mean you created a `my_plugin_cookbook` cookbook and placed all your plugins in `files/default/plugins`.
+This would mean you created a `my_plugin_cookbook` cookbook and placed all your plugins in `files/default/plugin_dir`.
+You will also need to add the plugins cookbook to the list of depends in the metadata.rb file for this cookbook, e.g. `depends my_plugin_cookbook`.

 [1]: http://docs.rackspace.com/cm/preview/api/v1.0/cm-devguide/content/appendix-check-types-agent.html
 [2]: https://github.com/opscode-cookbooks/ohai